asn-d6/onionperf/README.md

 ## Installation

-OnionPerf has a couple dependencies in order to perform measurements or analyze and visualize measurement results.
-These dependencies include Tor, TGen (traffic generator), and a couple Python packages.
+OnionPerf has several dependencies in order to perform measurements or analyze and visualize measurement results.
+These dependencies include Tor, TGen (traffic generator), and a few Python packages.

 The following description was written with a Debian system in mind but should be transferable to other Linux distributions and possibly even other operating systems.

 ### Tor

-OnionPerf relies on the `tor` binary to start a Tor client on the client side and another one on the server side to host onion services.
+OnionPerf relies on the `tor` binary to start a Tor client process on the client side and a server side process to host onion services.

-The easiest way is to install the `tor` package, which puts the `tor` binary into the `PATH` where OnionPerf will find it.
+The easiest way to satisfy this dependency is to install the `tor` package, which puts the `tor` binary into the `PATH` where OnionPerf will find it.
 Optionally, systemd can be instructed to make sure that `tor` is never started as a service:

 ```shell
 sudo apt install tor